Diana Vickers: 2011–2015: Music to Make Boys Cry and side projects

 In June 2010, Vickers announced that she had started preparing songs for a second album.
 She co-wrote material with musicians such as Nerina Pallot, Eg White, Starsmith, Chris Braide, and Dee Adam.
 In January 2011, Vickers travelled to Los Angeles, United States, to co-write material with John Shanks and Diane Warren, and played her debut USA gig at Cherry Pop in West Hollywood (promoted via Perez Hilton).

 Vickers co-wrote the 2011 Enrique Iglesias and Jennifer Lopez single "Mouth 2 Mouth" for Iglesias's reissue album Euphoria Reloaded.

 In June 2011, Vickers revealed on her official Tumblr account that she had parted company with RCA Records due to creative differences.
 It was later reported that her departure was due to wanting to pursue a more indie, less commercial route, coupled with a breakdown in her professional relationship with Sony Music due to the departure from RCA Records of Craig Logan, who had originally signed Vickers to the label.
+In October 2011, Vickers performed at the Super League Grand Final at Old Trafford.
 Vickers released two new tracks, "Music to Make Boys Cry" and "Kiss of a Bullet", for free download online in December 2011.
 In February 2012, she showcased material from her second album in a mini-tour at The Ruby Lounge in Manchester and Cargo in Shoreditch, London.
 She signed a worldwide record deal with So Recordings in early 2013.

 Vickers' second album, Music to Make Boys Cry, was released in September 2013, later than anticipated due to Vickers starring in an independent film titled The Perfect Wave.
 The album charted at number 37 on the UK Albums Chart and reached the top ten on the UK Indie Chart.
 The lead single, "Cinderella", was released in July 2013 and charted in the top 20 of the UK Indie Chart; the second single, "Music to Make Boys Cry", coincided with the album's release in September.
 Vickers promoted the album during the 2013 music festival season with appearances at Festival Too, Liverpool International Music Festival, T in the Park, and V Festival; for some of these performances she opened for fellow The X Factor alumnus Olly Murs.
 The third single from Music to Make Boys Cry, "Mad at Me", was released in December.

 In 2013, Vickers appeared as the lead in a music video for the single "Derail" by Leeds rock band Dinosaur Pile-Up.
 In the music video, Vickers plays the part of a kidnapped girl who subsequently kills a man in the shower after the kidnapping.
 The same year, Vickers was featured singing on the One Direction television advertisement for the launch of their debut fragrance, Our Moment.
 Vickers sings a cover of "My Favourite Things", a song from the musical The Sound of Music.
 She released the song "Chains", in August 2015, which was used to promote the film Awaiting.